 It feels natural to screw the cap back on a bottle before tossing it in the yellow bin, but those little lids and caps actually create big problems at New Zealand recycling plants.
 Understanding why helps you recycle more effectively and keep good material from ending up as landfill.

 The first issue is size.
 Most recycling plants use a series of screens, rollers and sorting machines designed to handle items above a certain size.
-Small caps, around 40mm or less, slip through the gaps in the machinery or get sorted with paper and glass fines, where they contaminate those streams.
+Small loose caps slip through the gaps in the machinery or get sorted with paper and glass fines, where they contaminate those streams.
 A loose cap is often simply too small for the equipment to identify and direct correctly, so it ends up as waste regardless of what it's made from.

 Material mixing is the second problem.
 Many caps are made from a different plastic than the container they came on — a milk bottle is HDPE while its cap may be a different polymer, and some metal lids sit on glass jars.
 When mixed plastics or metals end up together they can ruin a batch or reduce its value, because recyclers need clean, consistent streams to make new products.
 A bottle and its mismatched cap can't always be reprocessed as one item.

 The takeaway is straightforward: keep the bottle, lose the cap.
-Removing lids before recycling, giving containers a quick rinse, and squashing them flat all help your recycling actually get recycled rather than rejected — and when you're unsure about a particular cap, your local council's website is the place to confirm what your area accepts.
+Removing lids before recycling, giving containers a quick rinse, and keeping items loose rather than bagged all help your recycling actually get recycled rather than rejected — and when you're unsure about a particular cap, your local council's website is the place to confirm what your area accepts.